robrighter/chunked-fold/README.md

-ChunkedFold is a simple object for folding/reducing a list that is constantly being appended.
+ChunkedFold is a simple tool for processing a list that is constantly being appended.
 It is particularly useful for processing feeds.
 It has 2 objects:

 (1) ChunkedFold
 ---------------